tomdud-developer/AstrometryDataCompressionProject/README.md

 # GAIA Astrometry Data Compressors Comparision

 Project obtain to compare different compressors used on GAIA astrometry data.
-Data are represted in CSV files, one file contain aobut 300000 rows and 57 columns, weight is about 100MB with 5MB variance.
+Compressors has been applied for DR1 and DR3 GAIA data.
+DR1 and DR3 are represented in CSV files, DR1 contain about 300000 rows and 57 columns, weight is about 100MB.
+DR3 contain about 500000 rows and 152 columns, weight is about 600MB.

 Compressors list:
 - 7ZIP